This STEM Discovery Lab will be offering several science, technology, engineering and math learning programs during the

 Students conduct science experiments, solve computing and engineering challenges, and participate in STEM-focused field trips, all emphasizing inquiry, observation, analysis of data, and coding.
 STEM learning activities incorporate English Language tasks in academic reading and research, vocabulary building, writing, listening, and speaking.

 Students will make personal connections to computing and computational thinking by creating mobile apps.
-Summer programs will be offered through Portsmouth CTE and STEM Docents.
+Creative Computing Challenge Summer Camp for Girls will be held at the Portsmouth Career Technical Center.

 For more information contact: